datopian/playbook/style-guide/code-review/README.md

 * There are tests that fail
 * There is code that is not linted

-### Prioritizing code reviews
+## Prioritizing code reviews

-Code reviews should take the highest priority of work during the day.
-When a colleague asks for a review, s/he is asking for work to be validated, and to be unblocked in order to move forward to other tasks.
-Respect this and address the code review as soon as possible.
+Code reviews should have a high priority equal to that of shipping code yourself.
+When a colleague asks for a review, s/he is asking for work to be checked, and to be unblocked in order to move forward to other tasks.

-Sometimes, you will be asked to review and you are simply not available (due to meetings or deadlines on the same day - not due to "having your own work to do").
-In such cases, communicate immediately with the colleague requesting review so that she can find an alternative.

-### Effort, distraction, and code reviews

-Considering the priority given to code reviews, it could be easy to fall into seeing them as a distraction, or a wasted effort.
-Try to avoid this way of thinking, and relate to the reasons why we are actually doing code reviews (outlined in "Why") below.

-### Expertise
+## Expertise

 A situation may occur where you are reviewing a language that you do not feel skilled enough in.
-This does not prevent your ability to review.
+This does not necessarily prevent your reviewing.
 Ask the developer simple questions, try to understand the general flow.
 There is an important learning element in this process - languages, techniques, projects, requirements - so lack of familiarity with a language is not a blocker to being a reviewer.

-### Responsibility
+## Responsibility

 Reviewers don't hold final responsibility for code - the person who wrote the code does.
 Reviewing is a best effort endeavor.